Subaru Service and Technical Support Line Newsletter

 car returned), someone had to go to the customer file, retrieve the document, remove the staple, copy

 the document, fax the document, then reattach all the paperwork and return it to the file.
-It’s easy to see
+Its easy to see

 why saving the data electronically is a better use of everyone’s valuable time.